 Singing at Emory

 The Emory choirs represent long-standing traditions in the Emory community, with performances including the annual Festival of Nine Lessons and Carols, solo concerts including a variety of choral repertoire, masterworks with the symphony orchestra, and joint concerts with Emory's a cappella groups.
-The two ensembles offer students the opportunity to grow as musicians, perform at the highest caliber, and to form close-knit bonds with others in the Emory community.
+The two ensembles offer students the opportunity to grow as musicians, to perform at the highest caliber, and to form close-knit bonds with others in the Emory community.
 Both groups are directed by Dr. Eric Nelson, who has degrees in voice and conducting from Houghton College, Westminster Choir College, and Indiana University.

 Emory Concert Choir